-Slow Time: Nyaparu (William) Gardiner and the Strike Camps of the Pilbara
+Draft: Slow Time: Nyaparu (William) Gardiner and the Strike Camps of the Pilbara

 The artist Nyaparu (William) Gardiner (c1943-2018) was born into the strike camps of the Pilbara.
 On 1 May 1946, when shearing should have commenced in sheds across the region, a strike began among Aboriginal workers.
 Negotiations commenced with pastoralists for better pay and conditions, but they typically responded by evicting Aboriginal workers and their families from the stations.
 Aboriginal shearers, station hands and domestic workers had been living on stations in the north-west of Australia since white settlement in the mid to late nineteenth century, a period that has become known as “‘station time”‘ among Aboriginal people today.
 The 1946 Pilbara strike marked the beginning of “strike time”, a political struggle against the poor conditions of employment on these stations.
 Subsequently, the struggle was to survive economically, as the West Australian state government and local pastoralists opposed them.
 There are three kinds of histories of the strike.
 The first emphasises its dramatic beginnings, replaying historic scenes of walking off the stations, being chained and locked up by police, and a striker’s’ march on the police station in Port Hedland.
 A second type of history documents the ongoing pressure from the state government and pastoralists on strikers to return to work.
 A third type of history is that of the strikers themselves, and tells of the frequent movement between mines, settlements and stations in the aftermath of 1946.
 This documents the complexity of this long political and social movement, as the strikers went on to run their own mining camps, pastoral stations and various other industries in the following decades.
 Gardiner adds to this third history by picturing not only the strike camps but painting portraits and landscapes of the north-west.
 Spending the 1950s and 1960s moving between the camps and pastoral stations, Gardiner documents the way that the strike was part of a wider history of itinerant labour.
 Rather than focusing on the drama of the strike and its history, he captures the sense in which the strike was one part of lives spent working across the north-west.